Last Updated on October 21, 2021 by Lawrence Berezin

 The following information is taken directly from the (N.YD.M.V website)

-If the sticker did not remain attached to your windshield, you can attach the sticker to the windshield again with clear tape or a small amount of clear adhesive.
+If the sticker did not remain attached to your windshield, you could attach the sticker to the windshield again with clear tape or a small amount of clear adhesive.
 Remember that an inspection station must be able to remove the sticker during your next inspection.

-Send a request for replacement to the DMV, show the reason for the replacement, and include either a copy of your inspection receipt OR the following information:
+Send a request for replacement to the DMV, show the reason for the replacement, and include either a copy of your inspection receipt OR

 - The serial number of the original inspection sticker, if available, and